jimmycuadra/tam_tam/README.md

 logs = TamTam.new
 ```

+If an adapter is not provided when calling `.new`, TamTam defaults to the Adium adapter, or the first registered adapter if the Adium adapter has not been loaded.
 Details on using custom adapters are included later in this guide.

 ### Filtering logs

 Logs can be filtered by participants and date.
-The following methods are chainable and modify the object in place.
+All the filter methods are chainable, and return a new `TamTam::Logs` object with the filters applied.

 #### #as